 After promises to deliver your wedding photos by a particular date they don’t and now your wedding photos are late.

 This happened to one of our brides recently.
 She wrote:

 “We got married just over 8 weeks ago and were told that our photos would take 4 weeks.
 We emailed them to see where they were at (we knew our photogs had gone away over the holidays but said no pressure from our end).
 They replied saying they aimed to have them sent to us by the end of Jan which has now been and gone and still no photos.

 We really want our photos, more so we want to get our thank you cards done which require high resolution images.
 I feel like we are being rude to our guests but I also don’t want to be a nag to our photogs, however we also paid $3000 for the service.
 Am I being impatient?”

 The core issue here wasn’t the amount of time they were waiting for their wedding photos, it was that they’d been promised them by a certain date, and are still waiting.
 The wedding photographer should’ve kept up clear communication.

 Some brides commented on the original post with stories of photos turned around within a week – that is possible with some photographers, but it’s not realistic for everyone.
-The thing is, professional wedding photographers, don’t just turn up to your wedding, take some shots then send them to you.
+The thing is, professional wedding photographers don’t just turn up to your wedding, take some shots then send them to you.

-There’s actually quite a bit of back-office editing, colour correction, and tweaking that goes into producing beautiful wedding photos.
+There’s actually quite a bit of back-office editing, color correction, and tweaking that goes into producing beautiful wedding photos.
 If it’s the middle of wedding season (November – March) then they’ll be editing other weddings too.

 Average time to get wedding photos back